DNA X-Matches

 X-Matches for John McGing

 This is what an X-DNA inheritance line looks like for my sisters and my mom.
-There are of course a lot more lines where the X-DNA can come from but there are ones where it can’t.
-By looking at the X-DNA between siblings, it can be possible to determine if a match is on mom’s side, dad’s side or maybe they share a common ancestor and what lines to ignore.
+There are a lot more lines where the X-DNA can come from, but there are ones where it can’t.
+By looking at the X-DNA between siblings, it can be possible to determine if a match is on mom’s side, dad’s side, or maybe they share a common ancestor and which lines to ignore.

 X-Matches for Maureen McGing Dunn